lorenzobersano/tesi/README.md

 # Tesi

-My bachelor thesis about Blockchain and Identity Management
+My bachelor thesis about Blockchain and Digital Identity.

+IN ITALIAN, English version may be added later.